 As much as I want to purge the contents of our apartment now, I don’t think we have the space available to purge into many separate piles – so boxing it up and taking it to the new place to purge as we unpack may be the only solution.
 It’s time to get unsentimental about things, so wish me luck.

-But, now on to more important things – CAKE.
+But, now onto more important things – CAKE.
 Banana cake with cinnamon brown sugar buttercream to be specific.
 Please just make this.
 If for no other reason than this frosting alone.
 It’s whipped to high heaven, ultra light and decadent with just a hint of cinnamon to compliment the brown sugar.
 I have used it previously on my pear cake that I made for Mother’s Day a few years ago, and with a few light tweaks, its even better now!

 I hope mothers of all forms and fashions had a lovely day yesterday.
 You are all incredible humans.

-Banana Cake ::
+Ingredients for Banana Cake Recipe

 - 2 cups All Purpose Flour